mountainMath/cansim/README.md

 ### Attribution

-Subject to the Statistics Canada Open License Agreement, licensed products using Statistics Canada data should employ the following acknowledgement of source:
+Subject to the Statistics Canada Open Licence Agreement, licensed products using Statistics Canada data should employ the following acknowledgement of source:

 > Acknowledgment of Source
 > (a) You shall include and maintain the following notice on all licensed rights of the Information: